Nine Simple Steps that Can Cut Taxes and Pain

 With the end of the year fast approaching, you’re probably wondering what you can do to cut your taxes.
 Remember: if you wait until April to start thinking about this, it’s just too late.
 Here are some ideas to get you moving in the right direction now.

-Keep in mind, however, that the standard deduction for 2022 is double what it was prior to the Tax Cuts and Jobs Act.
-That means you may get a larger tax benefit by not itemizing, depending on your situation.
-It is also true that there is a $10,000 cap on what you can deduct for state and local taxes in 2022.
-Thus, if you are already at the cap for 2022, it won’t help to pay more state taxes this year.
+Keep in mind, however, that the standard deduction is such that you may get a larger tax benefit by not itemizing, depending on your situation.
+It is also true that there is a $10,000 cap on what you can deduct for state and local taxes in 2024.
+Thus, if you are already at the cap for 2024, it won’t help to pay more state taxes this year.
 You have to look at your situation carefully.

 Whether you’re an employee or you make quarterly estimated tax payments as a self-employed person, sit down now and do some preliminary calculations on your tax liability.
 Figure out if you overpaid.
-If so, consider adjusting Form W-4 (for wage earners) or your estimated tax payment pattern (for self-employed people).
+If so, you need to adjust Form W-4 (for wage earners) or your estimated tax payment pattern (for self-employed people).

 Keep in mind that no law requires you to pay more taxes than you owe.
-For withholding purposes, you avoid under-withholding penalties if you pay either 100% of last year’s tax (2021) or 90% of this year’s tax (2022), whichever is less.
-Use that yardstick to guide you in adjusting your withholding going forward.
+For withholding purposes, you avoid under-withholding penalties if you pay either 100% of last year’s tax (2023) or 90% of this year’s tax (2024), whichever is less.
+Use that yardstick to guide you in adjusting your withholding.

-It is important to sit down now and examine your 2022 financial situation.
-Substantial changes to your economic condition may increase your tax burden.
+It is important for you sit down now and examine your 2024 financial situation.
+If there were substantial changes to your economic condition, that might increase your tax burden.
 If you don’t have the money to cover the tax, you’ll wind up as one of the 3-plus million taxpayers facing enforced tax collection actions.

 Make sure you have a good handle on what you’re going to owe.
 If you figure it out now, you have four and a half months to put together a plan to pay the tax.
 If you don’t, you could be hit over the head in April.
 In my experience, it’s that kind of shock that causes people to start making critical mistakes in how they handle their tax burdens.
 Often, it leads to years of hassle and harassment from the IRS.